ryanwelcher/build-all-the-things/README.md

 ### Custom development urls

 Under the hood, `wp-scripts` is using `devServer` with the `allowedHosts` option set to `auto`.
-This ensures that if your local environment is using `localhost` as it's URL everything will connect as expected.
+This ensures that if your local environment is using `localhost` as its URL everything will connect as expected.

 If you're using a URL that is not `localhost`, you can get it working by customizing the configuration in webpack: